 37:20 – Molly explains why the fight against Big Pharma is so important and what keeps people from fighting

 42:30 – She also explains why it really comes back to self-aware care and the importance of knowing that what you are putting inside your body is at the highest quality that you can have access to

 45:42 – Molly shares some of the impactful of her clients, why she is committed to her cannabis advocacy every single day

 People Mentioned / Resources

 Connect with Sonia Gomez

-Sonia Gomez: Welcome back to On The Rise podcast.
-I’m your host Sonya Gomez, and I’m here with my lovely guest Molly Rose, a pioneer and incredible advocates inside of the cannabis and hemp industry.
+Sonia Gomez: I’m your host Sonya Gomez, and I’m here with my lovely guest Molly Rose, a pioneer and incredible advocate inside of the cannabis and hemp industry.

 She is considered to be one of the go-to lady bosses in the space for marketing, advertising, and just overall building cannabis and have the business online.
 Molly Rose is here to share with you how, or with us, how she beat big Pharma, saved her own life.
 And I have so many stories of beating big Pharma to save our own lives.
 As the topic of our conversation today.
 Let’s give Molly Rose a big welcome.
 What’s up, Molly?
 Thanks so much for tuning in.

 Molly Rose: Thank you so much for having me on.
 This is one of my favorite subjects, and I am just so excited to dive into it.
 One of the most passionate things in my life?

 Sonia Gomez: So excited to hear your story.
 We both had been in this industry for a super long time, and I’m sure how many, many, many war stories that we can share.
 But why don’t we take a second to introduce yourself to our listeners, let them know who you are, what you’re up to in the industry, and how you got started here.